zoranbosnjak/asterix-tool/README.md

 - [python implementation](ast-tool-py/README.md)
 - haskell implementation (work in progress)

-See individual implementation subdirectory for install instructions.
+See individual implementation subdirectory for install instructions and details about additional commands.

 This tutorial is using a `bash` alias to refer to the specific implementation.